thomanahit/shell-project-spring-2017/README.md

 ```shell
 $ aptitude install libc++1 clang clang++ lldb make libasan1 libasan1-dbg libasan0
 ```

+# Windows

+Your options are:

+1. Get rid of Windows, install Linux (Debian or Ubuntu is good)
+2. Dual boot Linux and Windows
+3. Get a Virtual Machine on Windows, can use VMWare or Virtual Box.

 Development Roadmap (Always check for updates as this is always updating)
 -------------------------------------------------------------------------